GLA:D NZ Certified Practitioners Courses 2020

 As physiotherapists we know that we should be providing patient education and exercise for people with knee and hip osteoarthritis, but do we know what to deliver, and how?

 The GLA:D programme was developed to deliver best-practice in the treatment of hip and knee OA.
-In November this year, we (Professor Haxby Abbott, Tracey Holden and Dr Daniel O’Brien) are introducing GLA:D to New Zealand.
+In November last year, we (Professor Haxby Abbott, Tracey Holden and Dr Daniel O’Brien) introduced GLA:D to New Zealand and are looking forward to continuing to do so for 2020.

 What is GLA:D?
 GLA:D (Good Life with osteoArthritis in Denmark) is an 8-week supervised patient education and exercise therapy programme developed by physiotherapists Professor Ewa Roos and Associate Professor Soren Skou, both from Southern Denmark University.
 The physiotherapy-led, group-based programme delivers best-practice management for patients with hip and knee osteoarthritis.
 Ewa and Soren launched GLA:D in 2013 to implement best-practice guidelines for the treatment of knee and hip OA in to clinical care.